leaflettuce/DSblog/content/pages/about.md

 ####About Me

 My name is Andy Trick and I'm based out of Chicago, IL.
 I've been touring around as the bassist of the metal band, <a href="https://www.tdwpband.com/">The Devil Wears Prada</a> for the past 12 years.
-When not playing music, I spend my time learning data science through both traditional (Southern New hampshire University) and somewhat nontraditional (Udacity, Udemy) methods.
+When not playing music, I spend my time learning data science through both traditional (Southern New Hampshire University) and somewhat nontraditional (Udacity, Udemy) methods.
 I enjoy looking into the hidden patterns found in data and visualizing these in interesting ways.
+I also enjoy training <a href="http://www.japaneseculturecenter.com/">Aikido</a>.

 <br>
 ####About this website